 1998 PROOF DOUBLE DOLLAR SET

-Twenty years ago, the Royal Canadian Mint featured the RCMP on its 1998 Proof double dollar set—the only set with both a commemorative silver dollar and the aureate dollar depicting the common loon.
-The set also includes 50-, 25-, 10-, five- and one-cent coins as well as a toonie.
+In 1998, the Royal Canadian Mint featured the RCMP in its Proof double dollar set—the only set with both a commemorative silver dollar and the aureate dollar depicting the common loon.

 The Proof silver dollar, designed by Adeline Halvorson, commemorates the 125th anniversary of the founding of the NWMP, a member of which is featured on the coin’s reverse.
 The obverse bears the effigy of Queen Elizabeth II by artist Dora de Pedery-Hunt.